DanielMYT/osinstallgui/README.md

 your specific misconfiguration - if this is the case, please open an issue on the GitHub repository and ensure you include the contents of the aforementioned log file.

+Please also see the [FAQ document](FAQ.md), which lists various known issues that could occur, and potential solutions/workarounds for them.